psi4/psi4/doc/sphinxman/source/tutorial.rst

 .. literalinclude:: @SFNX_INCLUDE@samples/tu1-h2o-energy/input.dat

+   .. note:: The memory and basis set specifications are placed *before* the
+      energy function is called.
+Any user options need to be set before the procedure they are meant to affect.

-For your convenience, this example can be found in :srcsample:`tu1-h2o-energy`.
+For your convenience, the above example can be found in :srcsample:`tu1-h2o-energy`.
 You can run it if you wish.
 Once |PSIfour| is in your path (see the :ref:`User Configuration <sec:install_III_7>`